albertodemichelis/squirrel/doc/source/reference/language/weak_references.rst

 The weak references allows the programmers to create references to objects without influencing the lifetime of the object itself.
 In squirrel Weak references are first-class objects created through the built-in method obj.weakref().
-All types except null implement the weakref() method; however in bools,integers and float the method simply returns the object itself(this because this types are always passed by value).
+All types except null implement the weakref() method; however in bools, integers, and floats the method simply returns the object itself(this because this types are always passed by value).
 When a weak references is assigned to a container (table slot,array,class or instance) is treated differently than other objects; When a container slot that hold a weak